praetoriandigital/cub-docs/readme.md

 # Cub Widget

 Cub Widget is a lightweight JavaScript application which can be installed on any site.
-It has two main features:
+Key features:

-* Add Users Login and Registration to your site and make it connected to 1.8m users of united users database of Praetorian Digital sites network;
+* Users Login and Registration for your site, connected to 1.8m users database of Praetorian Digital sites network;
-* Collect data from various Lead Forms and send them to the central Praetorian Digital Leads database for processing.
+* Newsletter Subscription Forms for dozens of newsletters for first responders;
+* Flexible Lead Forms with centralized processing and data export features.

 The widget is implemented in pure JavaScript, and talks to a central database directly from browser via Cub API.
 Basic widget integration requires no server